Stargazers-Consulting-LLC/creampie/Python Style Guide.md

 # Python Style Guide

+This style guide should be used as a reference for maintaining consistency across the codebase and for generating new code that matches the existing patterns and practices.

 ## General Guidelines

 1. Follow PEP 8 style guide
 2. Use type hints for all function parameters and return values
+    - Use `|` for union types in Python 3.10+
 3. Use docstrings for all modules, classes, and functions
 4. Use meaningful variable and function names
 5. Keep functions small and focused
 6. Use list comprehensions for simple transformations
 7. Use generator expressions for large datasets
 8. Use context managers for resource management
+   - For context managers with more than two arguments, create and assign them first, then use in a separate `with` statement
+   - Example:
+     ```python
+     # Good
+     session = aiohttp.ClientSession(
+         timeout=timeout,
+         headers=headers,
+         skip_auto_headers=['Accept-Encoding']
+     )
+     async with session:
+         # use session

+     # Avoid
+     async with aiohttp.ClientSession(
+         timeout=timeout,
+         headers=headers,
+         skip_auto_headers=['Accept-Encoding']
+     ) as session:
+         # use session
+     ```
 9. Use dataclasses for data containers
 10. Use enums for constants
 11. Use os.path for file paths